The Truth about the Pleime Battle

 Both American and Viet Cong interpretations of the Pleime Campaign are inaccurate.
-In fact the Viet Cong Pleime Campaign was part of the 1965 Winter-Spring Campaign which aimed at slicing South Vietnam into two along Route 19 from Pleiku in the Highlands down to Qui Nhon on the coastal area.
+The Viet Cong Pleime Campaign was part of the 1965 Winter-Spring Campaign, which aimed at slicing South Vietnam into two along Route 19 from Pleiku in the Highlands down to Qui Nhon on the coastal area.
 And the Pleime Battle was the last effort of a series of consecutive attacks launched by the Viet Cong since the beginning of 1965 in II Corps.

 Following is a list of that series of attacks:

 - On 02/03, the VC attacked camp Halloway manned by the US Army 52d Combat

 - On 02/20, the VC attacked CIDG firebase FOB1.

 - On 02/22, the VC ambushed Suoi Doi company.